gerardoEvazquez/azure-network-protocols/README.md

 <img src="https://i.imgur.com/Py9EY45.png" height="80%" width="80%" alt="Azure Networking Steps"/>
 </p>
 <p>
 Within Wireshark, I filtered for ICMP (Internet Control Message Protocol) traffic and opened PowerShell to execute a command called ping.
-Ping utilizes ICMP, which is used by devices in a network to communicate problems within data transmition.
+Ping utilizes ICMP, which is used by devices in a network to communicate problems within data transmission.
 I used ping to see if I can communicate with the Ubuntu VM using its private IP address and with google.com.
 Afterwards, I used a perpetual ping to the Ubuntu VM in order to see how network security groups work.
 I executed the perpetual ping with the command: ping -t (ip address).
 </p>
 <br />